kanieladenis/My_Data_Science_Notes/til.md

 20220307 - Yesterday I worked more on the presentation slides, and final report.
 20220308 - Yesterday I: completed the final report.
 20220309 - Yesterday I: worked more on the capstone.
-I updated my script and we did 3 dryruns
+I updated my script and we did 3 dryruns 20220502 - Today I Learned: I am restarting this effort after graduating from Codeup on 14Mar.
+The last 6 weeks were spent mostly doing things for the house.
+I'm mostly done witht house things but it's time to refocuse.
+I've renamed this journal to "TIL", the original cocept was to fill in after the day was done to reinforce concepts and keep a log of what I learnd.
+My plan is to spend at least two hours but up to four hours working on data science projects.
+I'm also working on job hunting.
+Here we go.